Skip to content

 Other:

-Prep step 2 loads CONTEXT.md and ARCHITECTURE.md from the target repository.
+The load-project-context prep action reads CONTEXT.md and ARCHITECTURE.md from the target repository.
 The agent updates IMPLEMENTATION.md and MEMORY.md as it works.
 See Installation — Workspace Files Created for the full list of committed and excluded files.

 State management and recovery.
 For medium and large tasks, workflows create plan, spec, and state files in plans/ and agents/.
 These files persist execution state to disk, so if a failure occurs (context loss, crash, timeout), the agent or a new session can resume from the last recorded state rather than starting over.